GuidoDipietro/beto-bot/README.md

 #### ``` beto mes <num> completo? ```
 Meaning ```beto month <num> full?```.
-Beto will show you all what he has on his schedule for the rest of the month, or for the full month if you tell him so using the keyword "completo".
+Beto will show you all of his schedule for the rest of the month, or rather for the full month if you tell him so using the keyword ```completo```.

 ![](imgs/mes_nada.PNG)
 ![](imgs/mes_entero.PNG)